- Quick Answer: What Is the Difference Between a Public Defender and a Private Criminal Defense Attorney?

 - Public Defender vs Private Criminal Defense Attorney: Quick Comparison

-- Why Hiring a Local Criminal Defense Attorney in Springfield, IL Matters
+- Why Local Criminal Defense Experience in Sangamon County Matters

-- What Happens After You Are Charged With a Crime in Illinois
+- What Happens After Criminal Charges Are Filed in Illinois

-- What Is a Private Criminal Defense Attorney?
+- What Private Criminal Defense Representation Costs in Illinois

-- Key Differences Between a Public Defender and a Private Criminal Defense Attorney
+Quick Answer: What Is the Difference Between a Public Defender and a Private Criminal Defense Attorney?

 Public Defender vs Private Criminal Defense Attorney: Quick Comparison